Installation | Topics | Beyond Lino

 yield ('notify', 'remove_after', 24*7)

-The name of a plugin setting contains a dot (.) and is of format app_label.attrname while a site feature or a site setting have a name without a dot.
+The name of a plugin setting contains a dot (.) and is of format app_label.attrname while a site setting has a name without a dot.

 Modifying your local settings.py